cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

  - Should have a slide with a basic definition/explanation.
  - Open up the service broker code and catalog (explain services, plans, and instances)
 3. Deploy the service broker to your CF space
- - cf push broker
+ - cf push
- - cf app broker
+ - cf apps
 4. CF walkthrough
 -- Register broker
  - cf create-service-broker <..> --space-scoped